MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

 ## Add in-app updates to your app

-Please follow the [Get started](~/sdk/getting-started/ios.md) section if you haven't configured the SDK in your application.
+Follow the [Get started](~/sdk/getting-started/ios.md) section if you haven't configured the SDK in your application.

 ### 1. Add the App Center Distribute module